-Last week I posted about making sourdough bread and now I have this starter in my fridge and I’m trying to figure out all kinds of way to start using it.
-My new favorite way to use it is by making english muffins.
+We previously posted about making sourdough bread and now you may have this starter in your fridge and are trying to figure out all kinds of ways to start using it.
+One great way is to make English muffins.

 1/2 tsp salt

 1. Mix all the ingredients for the sponge.
 Let sit overnight.